 The Driving Force

-Jesus said, “No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+What Jesus clearly said was, “No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.”
 Luke 16:13

-It's possible to be very religious and be a lover of money; the Pharisees were.
+It’s possible to be religious and put money first in your life.
 But Jesus says it is not possible to be a lover of God and a lover of money.
 These two things war against each other and each of us must decide between them.